jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Do you want to be helped (solutions/practical), heard (rant/social), or hugged (emotion) [45]
 - Dating apps start off well, then some users abuse them through lying, so genuine users lose trust and leave.
 Other services fix misuse through reviews, but that isn’t really compatible with dating.
 [49]
 - Deep questions: feelings over facts e.g. instead of “what did you do today?”, ask “what was the best thing that's happened today?”
 [58]
+- Fathers also have large hormonal changes post-birth and can also get post-natal depression.
+Women naturally get attached; men, the more time with their baby, the better.
+[73]

 ## Work and Career